5 Ways to Update WordPress Manually and Automatically

 How to Update WordPress Manually via Dashboard: Click Update Now

-• To double check that the update was successful, you can log out and log back in and return to this Updates screen.
+• To double-check that the update was successful, log out, log back in, and return to this Updates screen.
 You should now see the message “You have the latest version of WordPress.”

 How to Update WordPress Manually via Dashboard: “You have the latest version of WordPress” message

-If you can’t log in to your WordPress dashboard, then you will have to try one of the update methods below.
+If you can’t log in to your WordPress dashboard, try one of the update methods below.

 How to Update WordPress Manually via FTP

-If you’re unable to log in to your WordPress dashboard for some reason, or experience a permissions issue, then you can update the software via an FTP client.
+If you can’t log in to your WordPress dashboard for some reason or experience a permissions issue, you can update the software via an FTP client.

 How to Update WordPress Manually via FTP: Download latest WordPress zip file